-Cookbook author Paul Sidoriak recently asked me about Google AMP, after receiving the following tip: “Google is obviously giving preference to pages created with its new technology, known as AMP, by placing them at the top of mobile search results in the Top Stories area.
+Cookbook author Paul Sidoriak * recently asked me about Google AMP, after receiving the following tip: “Google is obviously giving preference to pages created with its new technology, known as AMP, by placing them at the top of mobile search results in the Top Stories area.
 So, if you’d like to win Google’s favor and see your pages in Google’s Top Stories, you should definitely consider creating Accelerated Mobile Pages.”

 One thing for sure, major services like Facebook, Twitter, Amazon, Google, etc. are pumping out technologies that help their brand, and help our websites work with their brands.
-Some of those technologies have become staples, such as Google’s Gmail and Facebook’s React, and others have fallen by the wayside.
+Some of those technologies have become staples, such as Google’s Gmail and Facebook’s React, and others have diminished in use and some fallen by the wayside.

 What is AMP?

-AMP stands for Accelerated Mobile Pages.
-It is a Google/Twitter project.
-From the full name, you can see that it is only relevant to the mobile version of your website.
-It seems that AMP may be Google’s way of competing with a Facebook technology.
+Why do we have AMP?
+AMP started as a Google/Twitter project, in the software development race with Facebook.
 As often happens with competing technologies, they want their technology to become the “standard”.
 Remember the fight between Beta and VHS for the video standards?

 AMP is a type of software called a framework.
 According to Wikipedia, “AMP is an open source HTML framework developed by the AMP Open Source Project.
 It was originally created by Google as a competitor to Facebook Instant Articles and Apple News.
 AMP is optimized for mobile web browsing and intended to help webpages load faster.”
 So, AMP came about because of the need for speed in websites, especially mobile sites which may be anywhere, even places where there isn’t much connection.

 Let’s take a look at what the words in the quote mean.